 So, can guinea pigs eat mint?
 Guinea pigs can eat mint, but the amount of mint you feed your guinea pig should be limited.
 Mint is relatively safe and nutritious for guinea pigs.
 There are many types of mint, some of which are safer for guinea pigs than the others.
-This is something you need to have in mind when feeding different types of mint to your guinea pigs.

 Now that you know that guinea pigs can eat mint, it is time to learn some other important details about the plant.
 This includes the benefits, nutrients, risks, and quick facts of the mint as potential food for guinea pigs.
 Let’s start!